ChrisDancel/trading_bot/README.md

 7. Persist signals
     * run `python3 main -p`
     * persist buy/sell signals to table `recommendations`

+### Automating process with Airflow

+8. Setup airflow locally
+    * there are numerous websites to help setup airflow
+    * currently this has been done on mac
+    * once setup, copy `trading_bot_dag.py` into `dags/` folder
+    * change project paths for `PROJECT_DIR` and `PYTHON_ENV`
+    * run dag

+Note:
+   * PROJECT_DIR is the local directory that this project is located
+   * PYTHON_ENV is the python path for the virtual environment of this project

 #### Disclaimer
 This is my personal project aimed purely as a hobby to practice coding and to learn more about the stock market.